Mason County Trial Court

 • The Honorable Jeffrey C. Nellis, Chief Judge*

 Mason County Probate Court

 79th Distict Court

-Mason County Trial Court for a 2-year term commencing Jan.
-1, 2018.
+the courts of Mason County for a two-year period commencing Jan.
+1, 2020.

 The Mason County judiciary is committed to open access to judicial services.
 Visit the Mason County Trial Court Accessibility page for contact information to request an auxiliary aid or service or to ask for help with questions or concerns about disability discrimination.